An experimental multiscale brain-modeling environment connecting anatomy, activity, and analysis workflows

 Brodmann Explorer was my first serious attempt at building neuroscience software.

-The original idea was large.
-Probably too large.
 I wanted to create an interactive environment for exploring the brain across scales: gross anatomy, cortical regions, functional circuits, time-series activity, and eventually simulation.
 In my head, it was somewhere between a brain atlas, a modeling workspace, a research notebook, and an extensible analysis tool.

-That is a lot... for a while, I pushed it hard anyway.
+For a while, I pushed it hard anyway.

 Role: Architect, developer, designer